yousefvand/shellman-ebook/manuscript/structure.md

 ![String Namespace](images/ns-string.png)

+When you press enter on an item like above picture, vscode inserts some code into your script which you can move into different parts using `TAB`.
+This is called `snippet`.
+To access a snippet you start typing and vscode shows a menu of snippets with matching prefixes.

+T> ### Snippet Alias
+T>
+T> When a snippet can be activated by two or more prefixes, a `|` between prefixes is used to indicate that.

 *Shellman* is structured into [namespaces](#namespaces), so it is useful to know supported namespaces and their members.
 There is no order in learning [namespaces](#namespaces) and you can learn them on need, but before that, you need to know a few things about *shell scripting*.
 I will try my best to keep [Basics](#basics) section short and simple so you can move fast to desired [namespaces](#namespaces).